 Links are a foundational part of SEO.
-When it comes to ranking for highly competitive terms, the quality of your links play a huge role.
+When it comes to ranking for highly competitive terms, the quality of your links plays a huge role.
 But what determines a quality link?
 Can links deliver value other than ranking?
-In this video, I'll share 5 attributes of a quality link.
+In this video, I'll share five attributes of a quality link.
 I think some of them might surprise you!

-As I said in the intro, we're going to be discussing attributes of a quality link.
-And what we want to get at here is why should we do outreach, or why should we look to acquire a link from another website?
+As I said in the intro, we're going to be discussing the attributes of a quality link.
+What we want to get at here is why should we do outreach, or why should we look to acquire a link from another website?

 A lot of people know that links are a good ranking symbol, and when you have more quality links, your domain is stronger and you have a higher chance of ranking in Google search.
 Well, a lot of things have changed in search over the years, and links are still extremely important, but there's a lot of people that will go to acquire links at all costs because they believe that if you have more links, you're automatically going to get those rankings.

 Well, that's not true.
 And they also ignore another valuable part of links, which is the referral traffic and the community building that can happen when you are doing link building, link outreach, and working with other websites.

 We're going to be working through a hierarchy, and what we're going to do is top the icing on the cake, and then, working our way down to what is the most critical foundational part of a quality link.

 If we start at the top, tool metrics can be very helpful.
 We want to understand things like page rank.
 The reality is we don't have access to page rank anymore like we used to.
 We have to use other tools like Moz's Domain Authority, or Majestic's Trust Flow or Citation Flow.
 SEMRush has an Authority Score.
 These are helpful indicators to help us understand a little more about the website and how authoritative it can be.
 It's not a direct reflection of page rank, Google does not use any of those metrics in their ranking systems, but they are indicators to help us understand how qualified a website is.
 That is important, it's something that we should know, but we shouldn't stop there.